 One of my favorite things to do in Paris was to eat.
 During your one day in Paris, one café I highly recommend grabbing while in Le Marais is Chez Julien.
 They had the most perfectly cooked baguette that had a hard crust and chewy center.
 What made it even better was slapping on the creamiest butter and sweet marmalade it was paired with.
 The cappuccino was the cherry on top of this lovely snack.
 Chez Julien is an adorable sidewalk cafe and a perfect spot to watch Parisians.

 Have A Buttery Croissant At Ma Bourgogne

 If you haven’t filled up yet on baguettes with butter and are looking for more delicious Parisian carbs, I certainly have the place for you.
 For the best croissant you will have in your entire life try Ma Bourgogne!
 This café is one adorable and cozy café that is exploding with rustic charm.
-Pink and white linen covered tables and wooden paneled walls makes this cafe one cozy nook to hangout.
+Pink and white linen-covered tables and wooden paneled walls make this cafe one cozy nook to hang out.